luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 In the table, the indication "(WM only)" means "Window Manager only", in contrast to a "full desktop environment" (DE).

-Both Openbox and i3wm are minimalistic window managers (WMs), and while consume similar resources they differ significantly in design philosophy, workflow, and user interaction.
+Both Openbox and i3wm are minimalistic window managers (WMs), and while they consume similar resources, they differ significantly in design philosophy, workflow, and user interaction.
 Here's a clear comparison:

 | **Aspect**                 | **Openbox**                                     | **i3wm**                                              |
 | -------------------------- | ----------------------------------------------- | ----------------------------------------------------- |